makersacademy/airport_challenge/README.md

 Airport Challenge
 =================

-This repository features my solution to a challenge to write the software to control the flow of planes at an airport.The planes can land and take off provided that the weather is sunny.
-Occasionally it may be stormy, in which case no planes can land or take off.
+This repository features my solution to the first weekend challenge at Makers Academy.
+The brief was to write software which controlled the flow of planes at an airport.

 I have used three seperate classes; Aiport, Plane and Weather to encapsulate the objects.
 The Aiport class contains an array (planes) where a record of planes landed at each airport is stored.
 When the plane leaves the aiport, it is removed from the array.